debanjandhar12/my-amplenote-plugins-v2/README.md

   ```

 ## Testing
-This development template comes with several utilities to support testing.
-Unit tests run in jsdom, and end-to-end tests run in Playwright—both powered by Jest test-runner.Common testing helpers are available in the common-utils folder to simplify writing test cases.
+This development template comes with a comprehensive testing framework.
+Unit tests run in jsdom with Sinon mocking, end-to-end tests use Playwright, and Allure generates detailed reports—all powered by Jest test-runner.
+Amplenote mocks are available in `common-utils/amplenote-mocks.js` to simplify writing test cases.

 - Run tests:
   ```
   npm run test